Manchester & London Investment Trust Plc - Issue of Ordinary Shares

 LEI: 213800HMBZXULR2EEO10

-Manchester and London Investment Trust PLC (the "Company") announces that it has today issued 65,000 of its Ordinary Shares of 25p each ("Ordinary Shares") pursuant to its block listing facility.
-50,000 of these Ordinary Shares were issued at a price of 630 pence per Ordinary Share and 15,000 were issued at a price of 632 pence per Ordinary Share and at a premium to the prevailing net asset value per Ordinary Share.
+Manchester and London Investment Trust PLC (the "Company") announces that it has today issued 15,000 of its ordinary shares of 25p each ("Ordinary Shares") pursuant to its block listing facility.
+The Ordinary Shares were issued at a price of 641 pence per Ordinary Share and at a premium to the prevailing net asset value per Ordinary Share.

 Enquiries: